ryankaplan/pattern-based-ot/README.md

-# Pattern-based OT
+# PbOT (Pattern Based OT)

-This project is a server and client for the Pattern-based Operational Transform protocol as described in [this paper](http://www.computer.org/csdl/trans/td/preprint/07060680-abs.html) by Yi Xu and Chengzheng Sun [^1].
+This project is a server and client for the Pattern-based Operational Transform algorithm as described in [this paper](http://www.computer.org/csdl/trans/td/preprint/07060680-abs.html) by Yi Xu and Chengzheng Sun [^1].
 It also contains a demo of a collaborative text editor that uses the server/client.

 I'm building this project for fun -- I want to better understand OT.
 And implementing an OT algorithm seemed like a good start.
 It's not a library intended for public use but I'm making it public anyway in case others find it interesting or the code useful.

 There aren't any known bugs in the OT code, but this is not built to be a production-ready library.
+Some examples of current issues:

+- it doesn't support undo/redo
+- all state it stored in memory
-All clients have to join a document at once for anything to work, all data is stored in memory, it doesn't have great test coverage, etc.
+- when a client connects to a document it plays through all operations in its history
+- it doesn't have great test coverage

+You get the idea...
+I plan to keep working on this though, so it'll get better over time and maybe at some point it'll be useful to someone other than me.

 Here's a gif of it in action: